 Specialist Teacher for deaf pupils

 Advisory Teacher for pupils with Statements of SEN for alternative curriculum work

 Physiotherapy and Occupational Therapy Services

 Reviews for pupils are carried out twice annually and are attended by Teachers and Learning Support Assistants, parents, pupil and outside agencies where appropriate.
-Progress is also reviewed twice annually at the Parents Consultation Evening.
+Progress is also reviewed twice annually (by the class teacher) at the Parents Consultation Evening.

 Learning from the previous ISP is carried out and celebrated